-Former resident students who desire to finish their degree may do so through the Degree Completion Program (DCP).
+Former students who have been out of school for at least five years and who desire to finish their degree may do so through the Degree Completion Program (DCP).
 After acceptance into the program, a checksheet will be established to determine which correspondence courses may be taken to complete an Associate or Bachelor of General Studies degree.